aklein-dex/notifhome/README.md

 $ git --version
 git version 2.11.0
 ```
-##### Transfer the file
+##### Transfer this project

+After installing `git`, just clone this repository.

-You may want to clone this repo on your PC and transfer
+Or you may want to clone this repository on your PC and transfer
-the files (scp) if you don't want to install git.
+the files to the Omega2 using `scp` if you don't want to install `git`.

 #### Install python